-One of the key tasks users perform on this site is searching for relevant topics and people.
+One of the top tasks users perform on this site is searching for relevant topics and people.
 Previously, the site included an advanced search page which meant users must take extra steps to find what they needed.
-The site comprises of hundreds, not thousands of pages so advanced search seem cumbersome.
+The site comprises of hundreds, not thousands of pages so advanced search seems cumbersome.
 After consultation with the tech team, we found out that the content was extremely well indexed and it was possible to make huge improvements to the search mechanism.

 Rather than have a seperate page for search, why not improve the search mechanism to simplify the process?
 Current best practice favours the typeahead (aka auto-suggest , auto-complete) pattern as it not only gives rapid feedback on whether the search term exits, but can also provide expose related content in the items that are displayed.

 The pattern works well on mobile too as small requests are made to the server rather than requesting and returning whole pages of data, so the interaction is faster to complete.

 Keeping track and organising bookmarks can quickly become unmanageable.
 You can save them in the browser, send them to a dedicated service, copy them to a file etc. Liking, following and favouriting are all types of bookmarking.